bstew794/cs1440-Stewart-Braeden-assn1/README.md

 ## Objectives

--   Processing command-line arguments in `sys.argv`
+-   Process command-line arguments in `sys.argv`
 -   Organize code into modules
 -   Process string data with Python's built-in functionality
 -   Efficiently process large quantities of data
--   Use the IDE's interactive debugger

 ## Expected Behavior

 Read the [example](doc/examples) files to see what a correct program's output might look like.
-Test your program against the files under `data/` and compare your output to the provided examples.
-Your program should match the example output in the essentials; extra leading or trailing white space is generally permissible, except where its presence changes the meaning of the output.

 In the provided samples, lines beginning with `$` represent the command I typed into my shell.
 When you run the same command you should not copy the `$`.

+## Miscellaneous

-## PLACE_HOLDER
+PLACE_HOLDER

-I added a .txt file "WorkLog" that is a daily record of my work on this project; it is found within the "doc" directory.